jina-ai/docs/chapters/cli/exit.rst

 ====================
 Gracefully Exit Jina
 ====================

-In this section, you will learn best practices to shut down a Flow and exit Jina correctly.
+In this section, you will learn best practices for shutting down a Flow and exiting Jina correctly.

 .. contents:: Table of Contents
     :depth: 4

 Feature description and expected outcome
 ----------------------------------------
-Jina provides several methods to exit gracefully.
-Through these ways the Flow will terminate and release all resources.
+Jina provides several methods to exit this service gracefully.
+In this way, the Flow is terminated and all occupied resources are released.

 Before you start
 -----------------
-Make sure you install Jina via `Installation <https://docs.jina.ai/chapters/install/os/index.html>`_.
+Make sure that Jina is installed properly as explained in `Installation <https://docs.jina.ai/chapters/install/os/index.html>`_, and you had an active running Flow correctly set up as explained in `101: Basic components <../101.rst>` and `102: How basic components work together <../102.rst>`_.

 Implementation
 ---------------